brandonhlk/design-tokens-react-mui/README.md

 Refer to https://github.com/pinardy/design-tokens to see how the design tokens are generated and exported.

+A detailed explanation of how to customize Material UI components can be found in their official documentation [here](https://mui.com/material-ui/customization/how-to-customize).

 ## Getting Started

 1. Install project dependencies with `npm i`.